-To be specific, using the Earnings at Risk (EaR) management method, the Company and its subsidiaries periodically track and monitor the amount of influence on interest payments due to interest rate changes.
+In addition, the Company and its subsidiaries periodically track interest rate trends and, using the Earnings at Risk (EaR), monitor the amount of influence on interest payments due to interest rate changes.

 (3) Commodity price risk management

 The Company and its subsidiaries conduct actual demand transactions that are based on the hedge transactions of a variety of commodities.
 As a result, because it holds long or short positions in light of market prices, in some cases the Company and its subsidiaries are exposed to commodity price fluctuation risk.
 Therefore, the Company and its subsidiaries analyze inventories and purchase and sales contracts, and each Division Company has established middle and back offices for major commodities, which establish a balance limit and loss cut limit for each commodity, as well as conduct monitoring, management, and periodic reviews.